chapel-lang/chapel-blog/content/posts/transformer-part2/index.md

 #### Other Layers

 As for the implementation of other layers, it is straightforward.
-Some layers might not be able to exploit all available parallelism, for example, the embedding layer, which doesn’t use much computation.
-Fortunately, this layer doesn’t consume as many resources as the linear and multi-head Attention layers and therefore does not impact performance significantly.
+Some layers might not be able to exploit all available parallelism—for example, the embedding layer, which doesn’t use much computation.
+Fortunately, this layer doesn’t consume as many resources as the Linear and Multihead-Attention layers and therefore does not impact performance significantly.

-During optimization, every parameter update was done individually using task creation features in both C++ OpenMP and Chapel.
+During optimization, every parameter update was done individually using task creation features in both C++ with OpenMP and Chapel.
 This part of the training process is already much better than in PyTorch when running single-threaded, and it improves even more with parallelism.
 Additionally, both C++ and Chapel tend to have the same performance when doing the parameter updating.

 ### Discussion on Productivity

-As this is my very first Chapel project, and while I have been writing C++ for years, productivity isn't fairly comparable.
+As this is my very first Chapel project, whereas I have been writing C++ for years, productivity isn't fairly comparable.
 However, it did exhibit some advantages and disadvantages throughout the project, allowing me to share some thoughts about them as a user.

 There are several things that I like about Chapel:
-- The language is easy to learn as it's similar to Python.
+- The language is easy to learn, as it's similar to Python.
 - It provides easy parallel programming through for loops, custom parallel iterators, automated thread scheduling, etc.
 - As a language that requires type declaration of variables, this allows the user to detect errors at compile time.
 - Object memory management
 - Memory management between threads
-- It is easier to make the program run on multi-locales.
+- It is easier to make the program run on multiple locales.
 - The Chapel developers are very active and friendly, as can be seen through continuous updates and quick responses to the reported issues.

 Nevertheless, there are several shortcomings I found about Chapel, too:
-- Long compilation time, which is especially so when multi-locale is introduced.
+- Long compilation time, and especially so when multi-locale is introduced.
-- Downcasting among numeric types, such from `real(64)` to `real(32)`, is done implicitly in C++, but not in Chapel (This is my personal thoughts; I am not sure which approach is better.)
+- Downcasting among numeric types, such from `real(64)` to `real(32)`, is done implicitly in C++, but not in Chapel (This is my personal thought; I am not sure which approach is better.)
 - All the performance issues that I mentioned in this blog.
-This causes tricky fixes to be made and it makes the code a bit messy.
+This causes tricky fixes to be made, and it makes the code a bit messy.

-Chapel took as long as C++ to implement this transformer model in this project as it required some tricky fixes.
+Chapel took as long as C++ to implement the transformer model in this project, as it required some tricky fixes.
 The productivity of implementing and parallel programming tends to be the same as C++ and OpenMP, as far as this project is concerned.
-I believe that having the same level of expertise, Chapel could be more productive than C++ and Python in doing scientific simulations that require parallelism on multithread and multilocale as it automates data movement and configuration.
-However, it has much less support frameworks than Python, making it hard to create a project, and less control over the machine than C++, making it difficult to conduct performance research.
+I believe that having the same level of expertise, Chapel could be more productive than C++ and Python in doing scientific simulations that require parallelism on multithreading and multiple locales, as it automates data movement and configuration.
+However, it has many fewer support frameworks than Python, making it hard to create a project, and less control over the machine than C++, making it difficult to conduct performance research.

 One controversial thought I have is that generative AI, such as ChatGPT, should be able to help programmers fix and implement projects, for example, by creating simple test cases.
 However, since the language is not very popular and has less code available on the Internet, combined with the backwards-incompatible evolution of the language, current large language models do not have much knowledge of it and can easily become confused, which can cause them to produce faulty code.
-Interestingly, there is already a Chapel blog, [Experimenting with the Model Context Protocol and Chapel](https://chapel-lang.org/blog/posts/claude-mcp/), that explores this idea.
+Interestingly, there is already a Chapel blog, [_Experimenting with the Model Context Protocol and Chapel_]({{<relref claude-mcp>}}), that explores this idea.
 By using the Model Context Protocol (MCP), they achieved surprisingly good results.
 I believe that improving the capability of large language models in Chapel programming could greatly impact productivity and should be investigated and improved further.

 In the end, Chapel serves well as a programming language dedicated to parallel programming and indeed increases productivity compared to C++.
 It also has many features that can improve the language’s performance and efficiency.